Azure/azure-functions-durable-extension/README.md

 ## Durable Functions

-Durable Functions (an extension of [Azure Functions](https://functions.azure.com) and [Azure WebJobs](https://docs.microsoft.com/en-us/azure/app-service/web-sites-create-web-jobs)) enables writing *long-running*, *stateful* function orchestrations in code in a serverless environment.
+Durable Functions (an extension of [Azure Functions](https://functions.azure.com) and [Azure WebJobs](https://docs.microsoft.com/en-us/azure/app-service/web-sites-create-web-jobs)) enables writing *long-running*, *stateful* function orchestrations in code in a serverless environment (PaaS options and self-hosting is also supported).

 This extension enables a new type of function called the *orchestrator function* that allows you to do several new things that differentiates it from an ordinary, stateless function:
 * They are stateful workflows **authored in code**.
 No JSON schemas or designers.